pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 :pushpin: Along with the data files, you should have downloaded an accompanying "readme" file describing the data files in detail.
-Please consult this file if you would like to dig deeper beyond what we have explored in this episode.
+Please consult this file if you would like to dig deeper beyond what is explored in this episode.

 ### A. The phenotype data